axanthos/orange3-textable-prototypes/doc/widgets/MovieReviews.rst

 *Please enter a movie title*
     The user attempted to make a search with no text in the query box.

+*Cannot add to corpus.
+One or more selected movies have no associated reviews*
+    The movies with no reviews will not be added to the corpus.

 *Your corpus is empty, please add some movies first*
     The corpus is empty, no movies have been selected for downloading the reviews.